matthew-ia/cayo/docs/config-reference.md

 ```

 ### Conditional Config
-Cayo doesn't have built-in features to support a conditional config, for example, if you want different options for `cayo dev` vs. `cayo build`.
-However, you can set up your development environment to support this yourself.
-Here's an example that the NODE_ENV variable to swap configs when running `cayo`:
+Cayo doesn't have built-in features to support a conditional config.
+E.g., say you different config options for `cayo dev` and `cayo build`.

+However, you can set up your dev environment to support this yourself.
+Here's an example that uses the `NODE_ENV` environment variable to swap configs when running `cayo`:

-1. Define scripts that set the environment while running `cayo dev` and `cayo build`
+**Define scripts that set the environment while running `cayo dev` and `cayo build`**

 `package.json`:
 ```json